 Bursaries are given to students based on financial need.
-The Financial Assistance application form is automatically sent to all eligible students (via an online link) when they are made an offer by the Academy, and in January to eligible enrolled students who will be continuing on their course in the next academic year.
+A Financial Assistance application form is sent to all eligible students when they are made an offer by the Academy, and every January to eligible enrolled students.

 UK-fee undergraduates are not usually eligible for Academy bursaries because they can access Student Finance tuition fee loans and maintenance support.
-However, from September 2021 we are offering Waiver Bursaries as payments for UK-fee students in the most challenging financial circumstances.
+However, we are now offering Waiver Bursaries as payments for UK-fee students in the most challenging financial circumstances.

 We also recommend that international students contact either their own education ministry and/or British Council office for details of possible awards for study abroad.